Best Mother's Day Coffee Gifts 2026 7 Tested Picks $25 to $180

 Why it's a great gift: The Fellow Stagg EKG ($169) is the best-looking electric kettle ever made.
 The matte black finish, minimalist LCD display, and gooseneck pour spout look stunning on any kitchen counter.
 It heats to exact temperature (140-212°F), holds temperature for 60 minutes, and pours with precision that makes pour-over brewing effortless.

-What she gets: Variable-temperature electric kettle, gooseneck spout, brew stopwatch, hold mode, and a design object that elevates her kitchen.
+What she gets: Variable-temperature electric kettle, gooseneck spout, brew stopwatch, hold mode, and a design object that actually looks good on a kitchen counter.
 Available in matte black, matte white, polished copper, and stone blue.

 Pair it with: A Chemex or pour-over dripper (the gooseneck spout is specifically designed for controlled pour-over) and specialty beans.
 The kettle alone is a strong gift; paired with a brewer, it's a complete experience.